THE 6 BEST CAMPING LANTERNS OF 2018

 Ease of Use

-At a peak of 1107 lumens, this lantern is plenty of light for most purposes, and it's adjustable for when you don't want that much light.
+At a peak of 1107 lumens, the Coleman Premium Powerhouse Dual Fuel Lantern is plenty of light for most purposes, and it's adjustable for when you don't want that much light.
 At 7" x 7.8" x 15.6" and 4.5 pounds empty, this dual-mantle lantern is better suited to car or RV camping than taking along on a long hike.

 You'll also want extra fuel along, though this will burn on high for 7 hours on one fill.
 They're not particularly difficult to light, but you do have to know how, so read the instructions.
 You can use unleaded gasoline, though the manufacturer claims that white gas is less prone to gumming it up.
 The mantles are less durable, so bringing along a spare set is recommended.
 It's also remarkably weatherproof, remaining lit in a torrential downpour.